temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 ## Write the Activities

-Let's begin by writing our [Activities](https://docs.temporal.io/dev-guide/typescript/foundations/#develop-activities).
+You will begin by writing your [Activities](https://docs.temporal.io/dev-guide/typescript/foundations/#develop-activities).
 These are the functions that will interact with the outside world, such as charging customers and sending emails.

-For this tutorial, we'll keep things simple by stubbing out these Activities with basic `console.log` statements.
-This allows us to focus on the Workflow logic in this tutorial.
+For this tutorial, you'll stub out these Activities with basic `console.log` statements.
+This lets you focus on the Workflow logic in this tutorial.
 Here's an excerpt:

 <!--SNIPSTART subscription-ts-activities {"selectedLines": ["5-12"]}-->
 [src/activities.ts](https://github.com/temporalio/subscription-workflow-project-template-typescript/blob/main/src/activities.ts)